davidmartinrius/speech-dataset-generator/README.md

 Generator of multiple types of datasets:

 - [X] **LJSpeech** This is the default one.
 When you generate a new dataset a LJSpeech format is given.
-It still does not split by train/dev/test.
+It still does not split by train/dev/test, but creates a metadata.csv

 - [ ] **LibriSpeech**